-Two thirds of the NOW State Presidents, from every region of the country, are calling for the National President to resign and for the Board to begin a strategic examination of the structural racism within NOW.
-This is about more than one person who has clearly demonstrated poor decision-making and communication skills that have put our organization at risk.
+In April 2020, two thirds of the NOW State Presidents, from every region of the country, called to remove Toni Van Pelt from her role as President and for the Board to begin a strategic examination of the structural racism within NOW.
+This is about more than one person who has clearly demonstrated poor decision-making and communication skills which have put our organization at risk.
 This is about walking our talk to stand for racial justice and to combat all injustices in every level of our organization.
 Anti-racism is a core issue and foundation of NOW and we must fight to create an inclusive organization.

 We know this behavior is not new: